FaberSanZ/Xultaik/README.md

 <br>
 <br>

-> :warning: The Zeckoxe.Audio and Zeckoxe.XInput ibraries are optional and only work on Windows 10 as they use  [XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput), [XAudio2](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction) and [X3DAudio](https://docs.microsoft.com/it-it/windows/win32/xaudio2/x3daudio).
+> :warning: The Zeckoxe.Audio librarie are optional and you will need to download the FMOD native binaries from https://www.fmod.com/download

 <br>
 <br>